toothmonsterr/Small-Crimes-Collective/System/Character Creation.md

 * **Theme** - A strong ideal, emotion, or lens in which your character operates, ex.
 "Justice."
 * **Origin** - Where your character is from in the world.

 If you need help developing any of these, let the community know in the [character-help channel](https://discord.com/channels/1382793642871099392/1382793644167401512).
-You are free to develop regions, cities, and locales outside [[Twin Star Falls|The City]] for your character to be from, based on the landmasses on the [[World Map]].
+You are free to develop regions, cities, and locales outside [[Twin Star Falls|The City]] for your character to be from, based on the landmasses on the [[Enigmata]].

 ### Optional Step: Quirks
 Fabula Ultima allows for unique twists on character mechanics called **Quirks.** Your character can have **one quirk** at any given time.
 These quirks are found in the expanded Atlases.
 If you do take a Quirk, be sure to add it to your sheet.